dev4press/gd-security-headers/readme.txt

 * Referrer Policy
 * Frame Options

-For CSP, plugin allows you to set rules for all currently supported directives, additional settings including setting the policy in Report or Live mode.
-Plugin also includes special extensions that can automatically fill CSP rules for popular Google services you might be using on your website (Fonts, Maps, Adsense, Analytics and Translate).
+For CSP, the plugin allows you to set rules for all currently supported directives, additional settings including setting the policy in Report or Live mode.
+The plugin also includes special extensions that can automatically fill CSP rules for popular Google services you might be using on your website (Fonts, Maps, Adsense, Analytics and Translate).

-Plugin can add all the generated headers into .HTACCESS file (for Apache web servers), and they will be applied to all files, not just WordPress generated content.
+The plugin can add all the generated headers into HTACCESS file (for Apache web servers), and they will be applied to all files, not just WordPress generated content.
 If your website is not using Apache (or .HTACCESS), all rules are generated with each page request and will work with any server type.

 * More information about [GD Security Headers](https://plugins.dev4press.com/gd-security-headers/)
 * Support and Knowledge Base for [GD Security Headers](https://support.dev4press.com/kb/product/gd-security-headers/)